The Supreme Court's Same-Sex Marriage Ruling

 - Joint federal income tax filings

-Any financially-concerned marriage benefit can have an impact on a
+Any financially-concerned marriage benefit can have an impact on a family law or

 divorce issue.
 Matters like